rishabh-ydv23/delt-demo/README.md

 # delt-demo
-this is demo for git
+this is demo for &amp git;